alexdcodes/AlexFakeVacation/README.md

 Views provide websites (that are shown to user)

-Views provide the actual website, so that it allows it to be Dynamic and allow testing.
+Views provide the actual website, so that it allows it to be Dynamic and allow testing. [ Still not completed ]

-More to honestly come, so many projects all at once :)